webui-dev/nim-webui/README.md

 To compile with a static library, pass `-d:useWebviewStaticLib` or `-d:useWebviewStaticLibrary` to the Nim compiler.
 To depend on a DLL, pass `-d:useWebviewDll` instead.
 If neither of these flags are passed to the Nim compiler, static compilation will take place instead.
+Static libraries and DLLs can be found in WebUI's website[here](https://webui.me/#download).

 In addition, you can also enable WebUI's logging via `-d:webuiLog` but that flag only works for static compilation.